therizhao/rizhao-blog/src/pages/blog/2020-05-05-Chasing-Numbers/index.md

 I count the value of my numerous assets.<br />
 I am worth just over a billion dollars.

-The undertaker pushes me into the crematorium.<br />
+The undertaker pushes me into the cremator.<br />
 I smile satisfied.